Soil Minerals and Soil Testing for Organic Gardeners

 If the promoters of regenerative agriculture wish to increase the amount of carbon sequestered in the soil, they would be well advised to study the role of soil chemistry and soil minerals in humus formation.
 An in-depth treatment of the subject can be found in the book Cycles of Soil: C, N, P, S, and Micronutrients by F J Stevenson (John Wiley and Sons, 1986).
 Also a paper published in 2014 that is worth checking out: Long-term S-fertilization increases carbon sequestration in a sulfur-deficient soil. http://www.bioone.org/doi/full/10.1139/CJSS2013-022

 Due to a deficiency of sulfur and other essential minerals, growing cover crops and composting and recycling agricultural waste, though it provides short-term benefits in moisture retention and soil texture, is not sequestering atmospheric CO2.
-It is simply spending a lot of time and effort recycling it right back to the air where it came from.
+It is simply spending a lot of time and effort recycling carbon right back to the air where from which it came.
 If the goal is to increase long-term stable humus, the soils need to be supplied with enough sulfur to balance the nitrogen content of the soil.
-This would be a bare minimum of 50 parts per million sulfur (100 lbs S per acre), and much higher in soils with a high exchange capacity or a high pH.
+This would be a bare minimum of 50 parts per million sulfur (100 lbs S per acre), and much more in soils with a high exchange capacity or a high pH.

 If we wish to pull carbon out of the atmosphere and sequester it in the soil, we will need to supply the soil with the elements necessary to create and maintain high levels of stable humus.